apache/nifi-minifi-cpp/CONTRIB.md

 To make development easier, we've included the linter for the Google Style guide.
 Google provides an Eclipse formatter for their style guide.
 It is located [here](https://github.com/google/styleguide/blob/gh-pages/eclipse-cpp-google-style.xml).
-New contributions are expected to follow the Google Style Guide, except for the following points:
+New contributions are expected to follow the [Google C++ Style Guide][https://google.github.io/styleguide/cppguide.html], except for the following points:
 - Use .cpp extension for implementation files
 - Use lowerCamelCase for functions, including accessors/mutators
 - Use UPPER_SNAKE_CASE for constants